 Like most IPS monitors, the Dell AW3418DW isn't great for a dark room.
 The contrast ratio is insufficient, and blacks look gray in a dark room.
 It also has poor black uniformity, with noticeable flashlighting and clouding all over the screen.
 Overall, though, it is a good monitor for almost any usage and should please most people.

-If you want a great gaming monitor with G-SYNC support, but don't want to spend too much, the Dell S2417DG is the best budget G-SYNC monitor.
+If you want a great gaming monitor with G-SYNC support but don't want to spend too much, the Dell S2417DG is the best G-SYNC monitor in the budget category.
 It is a great monitor, with an extremely fast 144Hz refresh rate.
 The 24", 1440p screen delivers a crystal clear image that looks great.

 It has an excellent response time, extremely low input lag, and an adjustable backlight flicker that can improve motion blur.
 Like most Dells, it has an excellent stand and simple design that looks great in any situation.

-Unfortunately, the Dell S2417DG is limited by the TN panel, which like other IPS gaming monitors, isn't great in a dark room.
+Unfortunately, this monitor is limited by the TN panel which, like other IPS gaming monitors, isn't great in a dark room.
 Unlike IPS monitors, though, it doesn't have great viewing angles and is best enjoyed from directly in front.
 Because of these issues, it isn't as versatile as the Dell AW3418DW or the ASUS ROG PG279QZ.